-Enter these Autumn-Inspired Chocolate Chip Pumpkin Muffins.
-These are an adaptation of a recipe Pumpkin’s teacher sent home with all the kids to try.
-I did actually bake them, but then remembered that we are now in October and I should be in full-on pumpkin mode.
+These Fall-Inspired Pumpkin Chocolate Chip Muffins are an adaptation of a recipe Pumpkin’s teacher sent home with all the kids to try.
+I did actually bake them, but then remembered that we are now entering fall and I should be in full-on pumpkin mode.
 So I subbed in pumpkin purée for the applesauce from the original recipe.
 I had no clue how they would turn out, but I’m happy with the results!

 - 2 cups flour